AI-Protocol-Official/Ethereum-EIPs/EIPS/eip-draft_DPT.md

   TODO: Remove this comment before submitting
 -->

-The existing AI market lacks transparency and decentralization, hindering the efficient utilization of computational resources and the fair trading of AI models.
+The existing AI collaboration landscape lacks trustless and transparent mechanisms for developing and trading AI services.
 By introducing tokenization of AI models and computational resources on the Ethereum blockchain, we aim to address the following issues:

-1. Lack of Transparency: Current AI markets often lack transparency in pricing, model performance, and resource utilization.
-Tokenization enables a transparent and immutable ledger of AI models and computational resources.

-2. Decentralization: The proposed framework leverages the decentralized nature of blockchain technology, eliminating the need for centralized intermediaries and providing a trustless environment for AI service providers and consumers.

-3. Liquidity: The introduction of a bonding curve contract for DPTs encourages liquidity by allowing users to seamlessly buy and sell AI models, contributing to a more dynamic and efficient market.

-The existing AI market lacks transparency and decentralization, hindering the efficient utilization of computational resources and the fair trading of AI models.
-By introducing tokenization of AI models and computational resources on the Ethereum blockchain, we aim to address the following issues:

-1. Lack of Transparency: Current AI markets often lack transparency in pricing, model performance, and resource utilization.
-Tokenization enables a transparent and immutable ledger of AI models and computational resources.
+1. Trustless Collaboration: Current AI collaboration models often rely on centralized intermediaries, leading to trust issues.
+Tokenization enables a trustless and transparent collaboration framework, fostering innovation and fair collaboration.

-2. Decentralization: The proposed framework leverages the decentralized nature of blockchain technology, eliminating the need for centralized intermediaries and providing a trustless environment for AI service providers and consumers.
+2. Decentralization: The proposed framework leverages the decentralized nature of blockchain technology, eliminating the need for centralized control and providing a trustless environment for AI service providers and consumers.

-3. Liquidity and Dynamic AI Models: The introduction of a bonding curve contract for DPTs, coupled with Personality Pods launching Hives, encourages liquidity by allowing users to seamlessly buy and sell AI models.
-Key holders interacting with AI models create key demand, particularly for interesting and successful models, resulting in backed liquidity that helps AI models evolve.s
+3. Liquidity and Dynamic AI Models: The introduction of a bonding curve contract for DPTs, coupled with Personality Pods launching Hives, encourages liquidity by allowing users to seamlessly develop, train, and trade AI models.
+Key holders interacting with AI models create key demand, particularly for interesting and successful models, resulting in backed liquidity that helps AI models evolve.

 ## Specification